skip to content

 About Dr.Anita Raja

 Dr Anita Raja (MBBS, MRCGP) is a General practitioner in Birmingham, West Midlands.
 She is a practising GP, broadcaster and campaigner for wellbeing, especially within the Black, Asian and minority ethnic (BAME) communities.
+She has a special interest in Women’s health , menopause & lifestyle medicine .

 She has over a decade of experience looking after patients in the NHS and is passionate about addressing health inequalities in the ethnic minority groups in England.
 Her role as a media doctor has given her International fame as a key opinion leader during the COVID-19 pandemic, playing an instrumental role in overcoming vaccine hesitancy in the BAME community.